gavinsf/robot-arm-minigame/README.md

 - Powerups / special balls

 ## Assignment
-Use of splines / Path3D / custom fonts : Namya Kamboj
+Use of splines (added Fog in Background moving over a hilbert curve and Catmull-Rom Spline) : Namya Kamboj
 Particle systems  : Harjot
 Physics simulation to calculate a simple ball / box movement with gravity : Gavin
 Gameplay mechanics: Jacob